 Before you buy your Christmas tree and decorations, it’s nice to have a theme to make your home look extra special.
-This theme can span from your decorations to your wrapping paper!
+This theme can span from your decorations, right through to your wrapping paper.
 Choosing a theme is all about making Christmas your own, so choose colours and textures that you love.
 Think rustic with warming autumnal colours or frosted with twinkling fairy lights.
 Perhaps you like the traditional vintage theme?
 The choice is yours.
 Take a look at our four fabulous Christmas themes for inspiration.
 When it comes to decorations, the list really can be endless, so here are a few of the essentials:

 Once you’ve tackled the presents, it’s time to think about the Christmas dining table.
 And this can be tied in with your overall Christmas theme.
 Take a look at the essentials below, but if you want to create a table setting with a difference then check out our blog on how to make your own centrepiece.

 - Table runner

 If you love your food you’ll already know the essentials for your Christmas dinner, but if you’re new to hosting and are feeling a little apprehensive about cooking Christmas dinner, here’s a checklist to make sure you don’t miss the essentials: